juliana-steinbach/HySPI/README.md

 <p align="center"><em>Fig. 2 Continuous operation mode with electricity provided by the grid</em></p>

-When renewables are integrated into the system, this approach serves as a proxy for the lack of dynamic data related to prospective grid electricity activities.
+When renewables are integrated into the system, the use of yearly avaraged grid data serves as a proxy for the lack of dynamic data related to prospective grid electricity activities.
 A more refined method to model electricity consumption by the electrolyzer from the grid would involve understanding which specific technologies are supplying electricity to the grid at the time of consumption.
 A dynamic, prospective electricity mix model would provide a more accurate representation and is expected to be developed in the future.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2aa2762b-815a-4a4b-b849-dccedda06455" alt="image" width="80%">